On this page:

 An electrician will install recessed lights for between $200 – $250 each if there are no complications.
 Complications could include new wiring, dimmers, obstacles that need to get moved, and lights installed in tight areas or cathedral ceilings, which require scaffolding or ladders.

 The first step in adding recessed lighting is to lay out your plan with a rough sketch so the electrician can visualize how you want your project to look and what additional equipment and electrical materials they will need.

 The trim style can also impact the cost.
-Spot light trims may cost more than a fixed trim.
-There are also integrated LED trims available which are significantly more expensive than other trims, but don’t require a bulb to be added later, balancing the costs.
+Spotlight trims may cost more than fixed trims.
+There are also integrated LED trims available which are significantly more expensive than other trims but don’t require a bulb to be added later, balancing the costs.

 Replacing Recessed Lights